-This international freight shipping transit time calculator gives estimated shipping time for blended inland trucking, air, and ocean freight, to give a comprehensive freight shipping time estimate.
+This international freight shipping transit time calculator gives estimated shipping time for blended inland trucking, air, and ocean freight, to provide a comprehensive freight shipping time estimate.

 The estimated delivery time is only for a reference and may differ from the actual delivery time.
-Please make your judgment according to the actual condition.
+Please make your judgment according to the exact condition.

-It's important to make sure you can afford to finance the cost of importing.
+It's essential to make sure you can afford to finance the cost of importing.
 Importing is cash intensive for two reasons.
-The first is that given the high shipping or transport costs, it's more cost effective to place a few larger orders rather than a number of smaller orders – so import orders are often large, and therefore expensive.
+The first is that given the high shipping or transport costs, it's more cost-effective to place a few larger orders rather than some smaller orders – so import orders are often large, and therefore expensive.

 The second reason is that importing ties up working capital.
-The person you're buying from will either ask for payment upfront or ask for a letter of credit or some other payment guarantee from your bank.
-This means you can't access the money or use it to run your business in the time between placing the order and paying for it, which can spread over a number of months for some orders.
+The person you're buying from will either ask for payment upfront, or ask for a letter of credit or some other payment guarantee from your bank.
+This means you can't access the money or use it to run your business in the time between placing the order and paying for it, which can spread over many months for some orders.